tempestphp/tempest-docs/src/Web/Documentation/content/main/1-essentials/03-database.md

 }
 ```

-Furthermore, you can run migrations programmatically on such dynamically defined databases using the `MigrationManager`:
+Furthermore, you can run migrations programmatically on such dynamically defined databases using the {`Tempest\Database\Migrations\MigrationManager`}:

 ```php
 use Tempest\Database\Migrations\MigrationManager;